The Pros + Cons of CGM Data for Diabetes Management

 How you feel about your CGM data may vary by day (or even by the hour).
 That’s okay!
 What matters most in your diabetes management plan is finding what works for you.

-Educational content related to the pros and cons of CGM data for diabetes management is made possible with support from Abbott, makers of the Freestyle Libre 2.
+Educational content related to the pros and cons of CGM data for diabetes management is made possible with support from Abbott, makers of the Freestyle Libre 2, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.